 Bringing it all together

 With Users Insights, you can combine all of the available fields and filters in the way you like.
 Therefore you are not limited to the above-mentioned MemberPress features.
-You can easily use the MemberPress fields along with any of the available features and supported 3rd party plugin fields.
+You can easily use the MemberPress fields along with any of the available features and supported 3rd party WordPress plugin integrations.
 For example, if you are using the Geolocation module, you can filter your members by their location.
 Or you can analyze your member activity based on their page visits.

-Visual MemberPress reports
+Visual MemberPress reports and analytics

 In addition to all of the MemberPress fields and filters that Users Insights provides in the user table, there is also a visual reports dashboard where you can analyze your membership site performance.
 With the MemberPress reports you can explore your member activity, such as signups, payments or ended memberships over time.
 You can also analyze the separate membership products performance based on their statuses and number of members.
 You can learn more about all of the available reports on the MemberPress Reports page.